 Have I made the best use of trees and shrubs to give shade, light and colour around the buildings?

-Have I screened of objects such as the incinerator and the woodheap?
+Have I screened off objects such as the incinerator and the woodheap?

 How much weeding and watering will I have to do in my garden?